sampsyo/home/_drafts/bril.md

 * The semantics are simple, without too many distractions.
 * The syntax is ruthlessly regular.

-Bril is different from other ILs because it ranks those goals above other, more typical goals for an IL: code size, compiler speed, and performance of the generated code.
+Bril is different from other ILs because it ranks those goals above other, more typical goals: code size, compiler speed, and performance of the generated code.

 Aside from that invasion of priorities, Bril looks a lot like any other modern compiler IL.
-It's a assembly-like, typed, instruction-based [ANF][] language.
+It's an assembly-like, typed, instruction-based, [ANF][] language.
 There's a quote from [why the lucky stiff][why] where he introduces [Camping][], the original web microframework, as "a little white blood cell in the vein of Rails."
 If LLVM is an entire circulatory system, Bril is a single blood cell.